THE SCIENCE

 Diet

-No one likes to diet, but, to reach your goal of six pack abs, you need to be more mindful of your caloric intake and your macros.
+No one likes to diet, but, to reach your goal of six pack abs, you need to be more mindful of your caloric intake.
 Think of your fat as stored energy.
-Every time you eat, you add more gas to your gas tank.
+Every time you eat, you add more energy to your body.
 So in order to lose weight around your belly area, you must burn more energy than you consume each day.
 Creating a negative caloric balance will start to melt away the fat that has been hiding your six pack abs all these years.

 If you need help with an exercise or diet plan, click the image below to contact a PFTA certified personal trainer.